Arthur Cory

 Arthur Stowell Cory (July 6, 1880 – July 6, 1974) was an American politician in the state of Washington.
 He served in the Washington House of Representatives.
 He represented the Republican Party.

+Cory lived in Chehalis, Washington for over 60 years.
+He and his wife, Johanna, donated their home as use for a county museum to the Lewis County Historical Society and Museum in October 1966.